-Any room can be improved with the addition of a humble mirror.
-Much more than simply a tool for checking your hair and lippy, mirrors can play a key part in a decorating scheme – helping to bounce light around to create a sense of space and depth, but they also provide the perfect way to fill an otherwise plain wall or empty corner.
+Any room can be improved with the addition of a humble floor or wall mirror.
+Much more than simply a tool for checking your hair and taking an outfit photo, mirrors can play a key part in decorating a home.
+Not only because they help to bounce light around to create a sense of space and depth, but they also provide the perfect way to fill an otherwise plain wall or empty corner.

 11 of the best mirrors

 This bamboo beauty is rounded for a softer look, while we say to place it anywhere from a hallway – above a shelf or some shoe storage – to a living room atop a mantle, or even in your bedroom mounted above your chest of drawers.
 It could even work well within a gallery wall or you could place it inside a bathroom.
 The reason the Tulsi Bamboo Round Wall Mirror is our first pick?
 It’s super versatile – and eco-conscious thanks to its bamboo construction.
 Choose to wall mount this mirror or lean it against a wall and leave it to make a statement.
 Unique and understated, this wall mirror may be retro but it’ll definitely work inside any home, whether yours is contemporary, modern, scandi or minimalist.

 Searching for a full-length mirror to make your room(s) appear brighter – and larger?
 Add Habitat’s sought-after WindowPane Full Length Wall Mirror to your basket.
 Lean this mirror against a plain wall to spruce it up in seconds.
 Alternatively, you could mount it to your wall so that it sits at an even higher height.
 There are 15 panes in total so this mirror ought to give the illusion that your space is larger than it actually is.
 Just when we thought the industrial chic look couldn’t get any more stylish.

 For more inspiration see our pick of the best full length mirrors